Fishing The Salmon River New York

 Fishing Seasons in the Salmon River, NY

-There are 4 seasons of fishing on the salmon river with spring and fall being the best times.
+There are four seasons of fishing on the Salmon River, with spring and fall being the best times.

-The steelhead, in particular, are aplenty at this time because they are actively feeding on salmon eggs as well as minnows and aquatic insects.
+The steelhead, in particular, are aplenty at this time because they are actively feeding on salmon eggs, minnows, and aquatic insects.

-Winter is steelhead time and it can be some of the best fishing on the Salmon River.
+Winter is steelhead time, and it can be some of the best fishing on the Salmon River.
+The Salmon River is a tailwater fishery, so most of it rarely freezes, and water temps don’t dip too low.

-I discuss these methods on my page Winter Steelhead Fishing: Tips And Tactics Of Expert Guides.
+I scale down bait and fly sizes and fish deeper, slower water for holding fish.
+I discuss these methods on my page, Winter Steelhead Fishing: Tips And Tactics Of Expert Guides.

 If you like fishing in solitude and don’t mind working a little harder, and you use my winter fishing tactics, winter fishing in the Salmon River can be highly rewarding.

-Also, winter fishing can be tough on toes and fingers and this keeps many anglers off the river.
+Also, winter fishing can be tough on toes and fingers, keeping many anglers off the river.
 Have you ever wondered how river guides can be out in that cold day after day?
-I provide my tips and tricks that guides use to stay warm, dry and comfortable on my page Fishing In The Winter – Stay Warm With These 10 Tips
+I provide my tips and tricks that guides use to stay warm, dry, and comfortable on my page Fishing In The Winter – Stay Warm With These 10 Tips

 The mild weather conditions in the spring make it one of the best times to fish the Salmon River.
 You will find decent amounts of steelhead in the river that are both ravenous and aggressive and willing to feed after the long winter.